Interreg by Youth

 Gen Z tell about Interreg

 Stories of European Cooperation is a magazine written by people under 30 and edited by the Interact programme.
-Each story is written by an Interreg Volunteer Youth (IVY) reporter.
+Each story is authored by an Interreg Volunteer Youth (IVY) reporter.

 Through engaging articles and powerful visuals, the magazine shows a fresh angle to what Interreg does for people and territories across Europe.